craig-spannring/hsm-analyze/README.md

 - Provide useful information about potential problems with a given state machine
 - Output graphs of state machines (e.g. GraphViz dot files)

+This version is built to use LLVM/Clang version 13.

 ## Usage